kasnerz/reffix/README.md

   + the version of the paper corresponding to the original entry should be selected first
 - **Interactive mode** – you can confirm every change manually.

-The package uses [bibtexparser](https://github.com/sciunto-org/python-bibtexparser) for parsing the BibTex files, [DBLP API](https://dblp.org/faq/How+to+use+the+dblp+search+API.html) for updating the references, and the [titlecase](https://github.com/ppannuto/python-titlecase) package for optional extra titlecasing of the titles.
+The package uses [bibtexparser](https://github.com/sciunto-org/python-bibtexparser) for parsing the BibTex files, [DBLP API](https://dblp.org/faq/How+to+use+the+dblp+search+API.html) for updating the references, and the [titlecase](https://github.com/ppannuto/python-titlecase) package for optional extra titlecasing.

 ## Usage